AaronHarman/Rubot-2.0/README.md

 - If you mention Rubot while saying some rude words, it will get angry and remove 1💎 from your score.
 - If you mention and thank Rubot, it will respond politely.
 - If you mention Rubot and say hello, it will say hi back.
 Once per 24 hours, you will receive 1💎 for saying hello to Rubot.
+- If Rubot hears a particular person say the word "kill," it will respond accordingly.

 ## Roll Options
 **%roll** *#d#* (as many as you want)